Congress stalls on policing overhaul, despite public outcry

 As talks potentially continue, Democrats are trying to force Republicans to the negotiating table to strengthen Democrats' hand.
 The House is set to approve the Democrats bill later this week.
 The two bills, the House and Senate versions, would ultimately need to be the same to become law.

-House Speaker Nancy Pelosi has indicated she is eager to enter talks with the Senate over the two approaches, which is a signal that Democrats are not closing the door to a compromise.
+House Speaker Nancy Pelosi has indicated she is eager to enter talks with the Senate, a signal the door is not closed to compromise.
 Neither bill goes as far as some activists want with calls to defund the police and shift resources to other community services.

+But in a CBS News Radio interview Tuesday, Pelosi said Republicans need to step up with a better bill.
+"They were trying to get away with murder, actually — the murder of George Floyd."

+The comment drew sharp rebuke and calls from Republicans for her to apologize.

 "We're ready to make a law, not just make a point," McConnell said as he opened the Senate on Tuesday.
 He said Americans "deserve better than a partisan stalemate."